fluxcd/community/GOVERNANCE.md

 ### Simple Majority Decisions

-If a vote is called, the default is a Simple Majority Vote <https://en.wikipedia.org/wiki/Majority>.
+If a vote is called, the default is a Simple Majority Vote – more than half of [Deciders](#deciders).

 ### Supermajority Decisions

-If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority>.
+If a vote is called, the following decisions require a Supermajority Vote – two-thirds of [Deciders](#deciders):

 - Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
 - [flux2 maintainers]: Enforcing a Code of Conduct violation by a community member.